gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 $ ./gradlew :hello-swift-raw-jni:installDebug
 ```

+NOTE: Should we add `-Pandroid.injected.testOnly=true` as done by Android Studio?

 ## Start the APK and lldb-server on the target

 We use a shell script for this, available [here](https://github.com/gmondada/swift-on-android/blob/main/Scripts/apk-lldb-server).
 The script requires the app ID as an argument: